A Side Character's Love Story: Manga

 Written and illustrated by Akane Tamura, A Side Character's Love Story initially was serialized in Coamix's Monthly Comic Zenon magazine from March 26, 2017, to July 25, 2018.
 It was later transferred to the Comic Tatan website on August 19, 2018.
-Its chapters have been collected into twenty-three tankōbon volumes as of September 2025.
+Its chapters have been collected into twenty-six tankōbon volumes as of September 2026.

 The series' volumes are published digitally in English by Coamix.
 The series is also published in English on Azuki, Comikey and MangaPlaza.